huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 	- Expressive
 		- You can express yourself by choosing good names.
 		- Keep your functions and classes small.
+		- Using standard nomenclature.
-		- yourself by using standard nomenclature.
-Design patterns, for example, are largely about communication and expressiveness
+		- Design patterns, for example, are largely about communication and expressiveness
-		  <==========>
-- Your Highlight on page 206-206 | Added on Wednesday, June 21, 2023 9:06:44 PM

-  Well-written unit tests are also expressive.
+	- Well-written unit tests are also expressive.
 A primary goal of tests is to act as documentation by example.
 Someone reading our tests should be able to get a quick understanding of what a class is all about
 	  <==========>
 - Your Highlight on page 207-207 | Added on Wednesday, June 21, 2023 9:07:27 PM

   But the most important way to be expressive is to try.
 All too often we get our code working and then move on to the next problem without giving suffcient thought to making that code easy for the next person to read